Baby Syngonium, Pink Splash

 Plant Profile: Syngonium

 Syngonium plants, also known as arrowhead plants or arrowhead vines, with their striking foliage and easy-care nature, have gained popularity among indoor gardeners.
-These versatile plants offer a fast array of colours, sizes and patterns, making them a perfect choice for both novice and experienced plant collectors alike.
+These versatile plants offer a fast array of colors, sizes, and patterns, making them a perfect choice for both novice and experienced plant collectors alike.

 Syngonium plants belong to the Araceae family, perhaps more known for its low-light tolerant cousin the Peace Lily.
 Syngoniums are native to tropical regions of Latin America, including Mexico, Brazil, and Bolivia.
 They are commonly found in rainforests, where they thrive in warm, humid conditions with dappled sunlight.
 They were likely exported worldwide during the period of botanical exploration and trade that began in the 18th century but gained significant popularity as houseplants in the latter half of the 20th century.